jaegerwells/MSDS422/README.md

 TBD

 # Lessons Learned and Recommendations

 ## Lessons Learned

+We have learned several key things in this analysis.
+First, we have found that a hypertuned RandomForest model is a feasible solution for predicting news virality.
+We have found that this is validated from other studies including Johnson & Weinberger (n.d.) and Fernandes et al (2015).
+All of the classification machine learning models utilized were able to achieve greater than 55% accuracy, and we believe that this could be improved upon with additional data sources from outside of Mashable.

+Second, we can limit the impact of outliers through feature engineering.
+By limiting outliers helps de-risk overfitting a model to training data and allows for higher performance of unseen data.

 ## Recommendations

+There are several recommendations as we think about deploying this analysis.
+First, explore training models on smaller percentages of datasets.
+Our analysis indicates <3% change in performance across all models when training with 10% and 100% of the dataset.
+This could also save on computation time; training excursions may be run on smaller percentages of the dataset to determine a baseline model feasibility.

-One key recommendation for further analysis would be to utilize this analysis as a jumping off point to incorporate a multi label classification analysis, so better understand what goes viral for each of the channel types.
+Another recommendation for further analysis would be to utilize this analysis as a jumping off point to incorporate a multi label classification analysis, so better understand what goes viral for each of the channel types (Jain 2017).
 This could help Mashable fine tune their own sharing algorithms to continue to supercharge engagement.

 ### Potential Third Party Datasets